deennoo/ESP8266-ws2812b/README.md

 Actually work on a wemos mini d1, creat a html server who can change led strip color

+to acces  : http://ip shown on ide serial monitor

 Base on works of :

 https://github.com/sticilface/Esp8266-Hue